-The example shown in the picture above is the author's Belvedere 4-door sedan.
-It was recently repowered by Sonoramic Commando V-8 big block engine.
+The example shown in the picture above is the author's Belvedere 4-door sedan at the track.
+It is repowered by Sonoramic Commando V-8 big block engine.
 The long ram on this engine is the "short" version.
 What is a "short" long ram you ask?
 Follow this link to find out.
 Backing the engine is a torqueflite 3-speed pushbutton automatic transmission.
 Safety and drivability has been improved with the addition of an AAJ Brake disc brake conversion kit and dual reservoir master cylinder.
 For a short history and accomplishments of this car, go here.

 |Wendell Koch's Fury Convertible||Sonoramic Engine in subject car||Customized '60 Plymouth at the Mopar Nationals|